AmanPriyanshu/FRACTURED-SORRY-Bench/README.md

 # FRACTURED-SORRY-Bench: Framework for Revealing Attacks in Conversational Turns Undermining Refusal Efficacy and Defenses over SORRY-Bench

+This repository contains the code and data for the FRACTURED-SORRY-Bench framework, as described in our paper.

+### Abstract

+FRACTURED-SORRY-Bench is a framework for evaluating the safety of Large Language Models (LLMs) against multi-turn conversational attacks.
+Building upon the SORRY-Bench dataset, we propose a simple yet effective method for generating adversarial prompts by breaking down harmful queries into seemingly innocuous sub-questions.

+### Key Results

+Our approach achieves significant increases in Attack Success Rates (ASRs) across multiple models

+### Repository Structure

+- `data/`: Contains the FRACTURED-SORRY-Bench dataset creation code.
+- `evaluations/`: Contains evaluation code scripts.
+- `responses/`: Contains response results from the dataset, as well as the evaluations.

+### Usage

+[Instructions for using the framework]

 ## Cite This Work

 ```